BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 08/02/2020
 ---
 A lot has happened today.
 In the morning, my cousin and I went to the countryside and we loaded the wood for firewood and then came back with a tractor 😄🚜.
 Then I went running with my friend and we did 6 km 🏃 (we had a very average time).
 At the end of the day - to relax - I went with my cousin to the pool 🤗.

+09/02/2020
+---
+It was a wonderful Sunday 😍😍!
+It was very sunny.
+In the morning I was in the church and in the afternoon I went to see friends.
+At first we went for a walk and then we ate, talked and played some board games 😉.

+10/02/2020
+---
+Today, however, the weather was terrible - it was raining and the wind was blowing.
+Despite everything I went running with my friend and we did 3.8km 🏃🏃.
+I think that this year's goal of 100km could have been raised to 200 😀.

+11/02/2020
+---
+Ahhhh!!
+Today I almost reached the 50m underwater goal 🏊.
+I've swam 40-45 meters and surfaced.
+I'm a bit angry, because I still had oxygen to do 1-2 more repss. 💪💪

+12/02/2020
+---
+It was a good day :).
+Nothing unusual happened, but still I'm satisfied.
+I spent the whole day at home and started to get acquainted with materials for my thesis 📗👍.

+13/02/2020
+---
+Finally, I was able to finish the task at work - or actually pass it on for review 👍.
+Besides, it was an ordinary day and nothing interesting was going on 🙂.

+14/02/2020
+---
+My roommate is sick and I feel that slowly this disease is also taking me 🤧🤧.
+Still, it was a good day 😉.
+Today I ran a little over 4.5km with my friend even though I did not feel 100% healthy 👍.

+15/02/2020
+---
+And I got sick 😰🤒.
+I spent the whole day reading scientific papers on the subject of my thesis...
+My head is steaming after that day...🤯